violetto-rose/violetto-rose.github.io/UI-UX/tutorials/food-app.md

 ![Creating the Explore More Container](images/food-app/design-32.webp)

-1. Add icon and text elements
+1. Add icon and text elements.
-2. Duplicate for different buttons
+2. Duplicate for different buttons.

 ![Creating the Explore More Container](images/food-app/design-33.webp)